aaannjali/MyNotebook/README.md

 - **Write Journal Entries** — Securely write your thoughts.
 - **User Authentication** — Powered by Clerk (Sign In / Sign Up / Sessions).
-  Sign up / log in securely with Clerk
+  Sign up / log in securely with Clerk.
-  Write, read, and delete journal entries
+  Write, read, and delete journal entries.
-  Deploy and protect routes with Arcjet
+  Deploy and protect routes with Arcjet.
-  Use Shadcn components for sleek UI
+  Use Shadcn components for sleek UI.
-  Store data in Supabase
+  Store data in Supabase.
-  Deploy to Vercel
+  Deploy to Vercel.

 ---